-Atopy is the equivalent to human "hay fever" with dogs reacting to the same things owners do.
-Flea bite hypersensitivity is the most common dog allergy with as many as 40% of the dog population affected, but up to half of all flea-allergic dogs also suffer from atopy.
+Atopy is the equivalent to human "hay fever," with dogs reacting to the same things that their owners do.
+Flea bite hypersensitivity is the most common dog allergy, with as many as 40% of the dog population affected.
+Up to half of all flea-allergic dogs also suffer from atopy.
 About ten to fifteen percent of the dog population is allergic to something they breathe from the environment, making inhalant allergy, or atopy, the second most common allergy in dogs.

 Signs of Inhalant Allergies

 Pollen, mold, fungi and even the house dust mite make people cough, wheeze and have difficulty breathing, but atopic dogs more typically suffer itchiness on the front half of their body.
 They chew, bite, lick and rub their face, chest, armpit area, and feet.
 The webbing between the dog's toes can absorb allergens and make the whole body itch.
 Atopic dogs also commonly suffer from chronic ear infections.
 They can lose fur from the excessive scratching.